berkeley-gif/coeqwal-data-platform/etl/statistics/refuge/README.md

-**ETL normalisation** (`add_water_year_month`): before deriving `WaterYear`, `WaterMonth`, and `DaysInMonth`, the function detects period-beginning rows by checking if `day == 1` and shifts those dates back by one day (`1920-11-01 → 1920-10-31`).
+**ETL normalisation** (`add_water_year_month`): before deriving `WaterYear`, `WaterMonth`, and `DaysInMonth`, the function detects period-beginning rows by checking if `day == 1` and shifts those dates back by one day (`1920-11-01 to 1920-10-31`).
 End-of-month DV dates are used as-is.
-After normalisation, both files yield October → WM=1 for the same model month, and the `WaterYear + WaterMonth` merge produces the expected row count (one row per month of record).
+After normalisation, both files yield October to WM=1 for the same model month, and the `WaterYear + WaterMonth` merge produces the expected row count (one row per month of record).

 > The raw date values in the CSV files are left unchanged — this normalisation is applied only
-> within the ETL at the point of water-year calendar derivation, never during DSS→CSV extraction.
+> within the ETL at the point of water-year calendar derivation, never during DSStoCSV extraction.

 ---